Distancing Articles

 Distancing delivers evidence-based mental health information, all reviewed by a medical doctor in the Distancing research team.

-Understanding Panic Disorder: Symptoms, Diagnosis, Causes, and Treatment
+Panic Disorder: Symptoms, Diagnosis, Causes, and Treatment

 Excessive breathing and fear-induced experiences suggest the possibility of a panic attack.
 These symptoms worsen rapidly due to a thought pattern known as 'catastrophizing', which intensifies due to the fear that the worst situation is about to occur.
 Therefore, to be diagnosed with panic disorder, recurrent panic attacks and a persistent fear of them must be present.
 If you show such signs, do not hesitate to seek help from a professional.